vda-lab/vda-lab.github.io/_posts/2015-04-30-INSTRUCTOR-MongoDB.md

 #### 2. Filter and aggregate with MapReduce

-Belgium is known for brewing excellent strong beers.
+Belgium is notorious for brewing excellent strong beers.
 Let's define a strong beer as having an **alcohol percentage of more than 8 degrees**.

 * Using a MapReduce approach, we are now interested in calculating the number of **STRONG** beers per brewery.
 Notice that this exercise is an elaboration of the previous MapReduce exercise.
 In addition, you will need a strategy for expressing the fact we only want to count beers with `Percentagealcohol` > 8.
 Store the result in a new collection called `<username>Strong` (e.g. `mjacksonStrong`).